2020/21 Part-time Postgraduate course

 The PgCert Professional Development in Occupational Therapy (60 Credits) is an optional exit route after completion of modules 1, 2 & 3 or completion of modules 1 & 4.

 Full time or part time options are available.
 Students can enrol on the programme on a Full time (over 1 year; 3 semesters) or Part time basis (over 3 years; 6 semesters).
-Students engage on a weekly basis completing tasks and collaborating with peers.'
+Students engage on a weekly basis in online learning, completing tasks and collaborating with peers.

 This course uses online delivery to enable learning and wider participation for graduates worldwide.
 You will actively engage in learning using a varied suite of digital, interactive learning tools which will promote student engagement, communication and collaboration within an international and peer supported learning community.